DR. ANDREA KNIGHT'S WORK HIGHLIGHTS THE UNMET AND DISPARATE MENTAL HEALTH NEEDS OF PEDIATRIC PATIENTS WITH SYSTEMIC LUPUS ERYTHEMATOSUS (SLE)

-Dr. Aplenc is an Associate Professor of Pediatrics at the Perelman School of Medicine of the University of Pennsylvania and an Associate Physician and Section Chief for Hematologic Malignancies at The Children's Hospital of Philadelphia.
-He is a faculty member in the Center for Pediatric Clinical Effectiveness.
+Andrea Knight, MD, MSCE is an Assistant Professor in the Department of Pediatrics at the Perelman School of Medicine of the University of Pennsylvania and an Attending Physician in the Center for Childhood Arthritis and Rheumatic Diseases at the Children's Hospital of Philadelphia.
+She is a core faculty member of two CHOP Research Institute Centers of Emphasis, the Center for Pediatric Clinical Effectiveness and PolicyLab.

 Pilot Grant Program